tbreslein/capturedlambda/src/pages/posts/programming-in-physics.md

 One of the professors in my institute even had the chance of working with the Cray-1 installation in Garching, if memory serves, which supposedly was the first Cray installation outside of the US.

-In the years since, over the last couple of decades, "programming" as term kind of evolved.
+In the years since, "programming" as term kind of evolved.
-Back then a "programmer" was planning out and stamping punch cards to write code; in physics virtually all of it being written in the Fortran programming language.

-Since then, programming escaped academia, the military, and information technology, and its products are now EVERYWHERE.
 Being a "programmer" is its own trade now, and with that came good practices that have been developed, design patterns have been found and established; There is now a vague understanding of what good programming is (though your mileage may vary on what it entails to be "good").